Skip to Main Content

 Eligibility criteria for private student loans vary by lender.
 But there are a few common requirements you’ll likely come across, including:

-• Good credit: You’ll typically need good to excellent credit to qualify for a private student loan.
+• Good credit: You’ll typically need good-to-excellent credit to qualify for a private student loan.
 Having good credit could also help you secure a better interest rate.
 While some lenders offer student loans for bad credit, these typically come with higher interest rates compared to good-credit loans.

 • Verifiable income: Lenders want to see that you’ll be able to repay the loan.
 Some lenders have specific minimum income requirements while others don’t — but in either case, the lender will generally ask to see proof of income.